-Resettlement is a vital protection tool and a durable solution for those in need of international protection who are unable to return to their country of origin for fear of continued persecution and are not able to stay in the first country of asylum due to a lack of local integration opportunities.
+Resettlement is a vital protection tool and only one of the three durable solutions available for refugees.
+It is a lifeline for those in need of international protection who are unable to return to their country of origin for fear of continued persecution and are also not able to stay in the first country of asylum due to a lack of local integration opportunities.

 - Facilitating selection missions and visa processing

-- Providing pre‑departure health assessments, orientation and information
+- Providing pre‑departure health activities

 - Providing post‑arrival integration support

 IOM can also provide post‑arrival integration support to resettled refugees.
 There is a wide range of possible supporting activities that aim to facilitate resettled refugees’ early integration and empower them to better navigate their new society.
 Examples include post‑arrival orientation sessions, the provision of direct support, or the facilitation of enhanced engagement with the receiving community.

 To assist refugees in need of resettlement, IOM provides comprehensive movement assistance that includes in‑country and international transportation.
 While most refugees travel by scheduled commercial air service, certain operations need tailor‑made arrangements and the use of charter flights.

 Depending on the complexity of the route and the needs of the refugees, operational and/or medical escorts can be provided to support the beneficiaries during their travel.
 IOM’s well‑versed movement procedures, professional staff and its partnerships help to ensure smooth journeys, regardless of the departure and destination location.

 Global resettlement needs far surpass the places available.
 The Global Compact on Refugees aims to expand refugees’ access to third‑country solutions.
 It supports the establishment of new and the enlargement of existing resettlement programmes and sets out concrete measures to this end.
 One of these concrete measures is UNHCR’s This link opens in a new tabThree Year Strategy (2019‑2021), which foresees the resettlement of one million refugees to 50 countries by the end of 2028.